khubaibahmed/TwitterHandleActivity/README.md

 # Dump Tweets to Dataframe and Plot Twitter Handle Activity
-A Pyton code to plot count of tweets posted by selected handle in each hour.
+A Python code to plot count of tweets posted by selected handle in each hour.
 You can also dump the dataframe in csv format.
 ## Install Requirements
 - tweepy
 - pandas